 Visioning

-Draft OCP review
+Draft official community plan review

-Draft OCP for Electoral A (Salmon-River Lakes)
+Draft Official Community Plan for Electoral A (Salmon-River Lakes)

-Revised OCP review
+Revised official community plan review

-Get updates on this OCP review
+Get updates on this official community plan review

 Subscribe and select Special Projects to receive emails about upcoming engagement events, project progress and reports.